sangshuduo/peel_tires/README.md

 Author: Shuduo Sang <sangshuduo@gmail.com>

-	-s --hoSt specify host to connect, default is 127.0.0.1 -o --pOrt specify port to connect, default is 6041
+	-s --hoSt specify host to connect, default is 127.0.0.1 -m --one-More-host specify one more host to connect, default is not supported -o --pOrt specify port to connect, default is 6041
 	-u --User specify user name, default is root
 	-w --passWord specify password, default is taosdata